RandomSearch18/a-level-project/docs/readme.md

 2. "Pedestrian navigation, optimised for you"
    - "optimised for you" represents the variety of options that will make it able to cater for a variety of users and situations
    - "pedestrian navigation" is easier to understand than "pedestrian routing"
-   - the pronoun in "optimised for you" perhaps sounds a bit vague and overly promotional, where I want it to be mainly descriptive
+   - The pronoun in "optimised for you" perhaps sounds a bit vague and overly promotional, where I want it to be mainly descriptive
+3. "Easy pedestrian navigation for anyone"
+   - This returns to the "for anyone" phrasing
+   - I wanted a nicer synonym for "simple" (as it will be a no-frills app), so I went for "easy"
+   - "easy" should also capture the ease of use that I hope to build in to the app by working closely with my stakeholders and holding accessibility as a priority.
+4. "Easy pedestrian navigation for everyone"
+   - I changed "anyone" to "everyone" as I feel it elicits an even greater sense of inclusivity and accessibility
+5. "Pedestrian navigation, done right"
+   - "done right" signifies the attention to detail that will be put into the routing engine to ensure it uses footpaths, pavements, and other paths correctly
+   - "done right" also highlights how the project will improve upon other navigation apps like Google Maps that have inadequate coverage of paths.
+   - However, this one lacks the description of benefits to users, like the others have

+##### Conclusion

+For users:

+> Easy pedestrian navigation for everyone

+For developers (tentative):

+> Pedestrian navigation, done right

 ### Essential features